magento/devdocs/guides/v2.0/contributor-guide/backward-compatible-development/index.md

 ### Removal of deprecated code

-Keep deprecated code for the following time frames:
+Deprecated code is preserved for the following time frames:

 * `@api` code: Until the next major version of the component
 * non-`@api` code: The next 2 minor releases or until a major release

-## Documentation of Backwards Incompatible Changes
+## Documentation of Backward Incompatible Changes

-Backwards incompatible changes must be approved by an architect and documented in the scope of the task that introduces those changes.
+Backward incompatible changes must be approved by an architect and documented in the scope of the task that introduces those changes.

 Examples of these tasks include: